trxsys/gluon/README.md

 Gluon
 =====

-Gluon verifies the atomicity execution of sequences of method calls performed to a module (represented by a class).
+Gluon statically verifies the atomicity of the execution of sequences of calls to methods of a class.

-The following code exemplifies this and can be found in ```test/simple/example```.
+The following code exemplifies how should this tool be used.
+This and can be found in ```test/simple/example```.

 ```java
 @Contract(clauses="a b c;")